 I was first turned on to Massive Attack via Q Magazine around 1992 and I’ve been a fan ever since.
 I have considered them game-changers because they have shaken up the restrictions and created a new playing field.

 I suspect there are a lot of you out there who aren’t familiar with them, or maybe known them via soundtracks to films and TV and haven’t really had a chance to dive into their work.
 Here’s a place to start – an early place, and admittedly with not as good a sound mix as their Paris concert I ran of a few years ago via RFI.
 But definitely worth taking the time and giving it your attention.

-Massive Attack are an important band – they’ve been essential for over 20 years – they are doing something very right.
+Massive Attack are an important band – they’ve been essential for almost 30 years – they are doing something very right.

 As you know, we’ve suspended indefinitely our ads in order to make Past Daily a better experience for you without all the distractions and pop-ups.
 Because of that, we’re relying more on your support through Patreon to keep us up and running every day.
 For as little as $5.00 a month you can make a huge difference as well as be able to download all of our posts for free (news, history, music).
 You’ll see a banner just below.
 Click on that and become a subscriber – it’s easy, painless and does a world of good.